IsabellaSchoen/WizardChess/README.md

 ## WizardChess
-Welcome to our project for Software Engineering.
-In this project we are programming our game called "WizardChess".
+Welcome to WizardChess!<br />
 If you are a Harry Potter fan you may have heard about this Chess.
-It was part of the first movie.
+It was part of the first movie. <br />
 But how excately you can define WizardChess?
-This is very simple:
+This is very simple: <br />
-Wizard = Harry Potter
+Wizard = Harry Potter <br />
-Harry Potte + Chess = Normal chess with figures of Harry Potter's Chess
+Harry Potter + Chess = Normal chess with figures of Harry Potter's Chess <br />
+The result?
+Let's see this picture

 ![WizardChess](http://pm1.narvii.com/5911/905a076f5f18e128a97b760c72af1b438723da41_hq.jpg)